coderefinery/ase-workshop-2019/ase-talk.md

 - TDD is  ping-pong between the outside-in view, where you write the test, and the inside-out view, where write code meeting the requirement the test represents.

----
-# Writing a  test first is ...
-- making a hypothesis.
-- It is a hypothesis that you understand the requirements.

-???
 - You are used to making hypothesis as a part of your scientific training.
 This is nothing new.
 - Once the test passes, the tests serves as confirmation of behavior.
 If